-The school day starts at 8.30 when registers are taken.
-We ask all parents to ensure that their child arrives in school on time and is well prepared for the school day.
-If a child arrives at school after 8.30, they are registered as 'late' and parents should sign the Late Arrivals sheet held in the office.
-(See Attendance Policy)
+Children can arrive at school from 8.15am and the school day starts at 8.30am when registers are taken.
+We ask all parents to ensure that their child arrives in school by 8.30am.
+If a child arrives at school after registration, they are marked as 'late' and parents should sign the Late Arrivals sheet held in the office (see Attendance Policy).
+If your child is absent, please email or telephone the office as soon as possible to let us know why.

-The school day ends at 2.45pm.
-At the end of the day, parents wait for their children on the school playground.
-If normal arrangements have to be altered eg parents are delayed or arrangements have been for another person to collect a child, please let us know by completing the sheets in the Reception class cloakroom (for Reception children) and outside the main office (for children in Classes 1 and 2) or telephoning the office.
+The school day ends at 3.00pm for all.
+At the end of the day, parents wait for their children on the school playground and a member of staff sees out Cygnus, Tucana and Phoenix classes.
+Pupils in Pegasus class are allowed to leave themselves unless you have requested otherwise.
+If normal arrangements have to be altered e.g. parents are delayed or arrangements have been for another person to collect a child, please let us know by emailing or telephoning the office (see Protocol for dealing with children not collected from school at the end of the school day or school activity).

 For those families that live in Alvescot, walking to and from school is definitely the best option!
 There are lots of benefits; it's healthier than travelling by car, it improves the safety of pedestrians and road-users, and it respects nearby residents and parking regulations.
 Alternatively, there are bike-racks where children can store their scooters and bikes safely during the school day.
 If you do need to travel by car, please use the Village Hall, Church or The Plough car parks and always park with consideration for Alvescot residents.